Free information regarding Cleaning Red Streaks on Rendered Walls.

 While this is a great way to fortify your home’s exterior against severe weather and water damage, some common problems can arise.
 One of these is the appearance of red stains, marks, or streaks on rendered walls.
 These streaks can be unsightly and can drive down the value of your property.

-If you’ve noticed red stains on your home or business’s rendered walls, you’ll want to know not only what causes these marks and how to get rid of them without damaging the structure.
+If you’ve noticed red stains on your home or business’s rendered walls, you’ll want to know what causes these marks and how to get rid of them without damaging the structure.
 Don’t worry— we’ve got you covered!
 Read on to learn all about cleaning red streaks on rendered walls.

-What Causes Red Stains on Rendered Walls?
+What Causes Cleaning Red Streaks on Rendered Walls?

-It is easy to mistake red stains on rendered walls as something else, such as rust or silicone runoff.
-However, these streaks are actually manifestations of algae growing on the outside of the walls.
+It is easy to mistake red stains on rendered walls for something else, such as rust or silicone runoff.
+However, these streaks are manifestations of algae growing on the outside of the walls.
 Humid environments or rainwater trickling down the sides of your home provide sources for algae with the moisture it needs to flourish.

 How to Clean Red Streaks on Rendered Walls

 You’ll need a specialist biocide to kill and remove the algae.
-This is applied at relatively low pressure so as not to damage the render.
+This is applied at relatively low pressure so as not to damage the render..

 What About Painting Over the Stains?

 Painting over the red streaks might work as a temporary solution, but it won’t keep the algae from returning.
 It will continue to grow under the paint, and the red marks will eventually return to the outside of the rendered walls.
 At this point, it will be more challenging to clean off because there will be a layer of paint in the way.